MakeContributions/DSA/docs/en/Sorting/Bucket-sort.md

 ## Steps

-Suppose there is an array **arr** with **n** distinct elements.
-Given an element **A**, we can find its index by counting the number of elements smaller than **A**.

-1. If the element is at its correct position, simply leave it as it is.
+The bucket sort algorithm works as follows.

+1. Assume the input array is:
+2.
-2. Else, we have to find the correct position of **A** by counting the number of elements smaller than it.
+3. Else, we have to find the correct position of **A** by counting the number of elements smaller than it.
 Another element **B** is replaced to be moved to its correct position.
 This process continues until we get an element at the original position of **A**.

 The above-illustrated process constitutes a cycle.
 Repeat this cycle for every element of the list until the list is sorted.